uwe-koeckemann/uwe-koeckemann.github.io/docs/03-language/01-terms.md

 nav_order: 1
 ---

 Everything written in AIDDL proper is a *Term*.
-Basic terms can be combined into complex types as explained later.

-The following table provides an overview of all basic types with a short description and example.
+The following table provides an overview of all basic types of terms with a short description and example.

 | Name               | Reference                           | Description                                                            | Examples                                        |
 |--------------------|-------------------------------------|------------------------------------------------------------------------|-------------------------------------------------|